Unconscious mind: Freud

-Other theories

-Theorist Rosalind Cartwright proposed that dreams provide people with the opportunity to act out and work through everyday problems and emotional issues in a non-real setting with no consequences.
-According to her cognitive problem solving view, a large amount of continuity exists between our waking thought and the thoughts that exist in dreams.
-Proponents of this view believe that dreams allow participation in creative thinking and alternate ways to handle situations when dealing with personal issues because dreams are not restrained by logic or realism.
+Neurobiological theory of dreams

 Allan Hobson and colleagues developed what they called the activation-synthesis hypothesis which proposes that dreams are simply the side effects of the neural activity in the brain that produces beta brain waves during REM sleep that are associated with wakefulness.
 According to this hypothesis, neurons fire periodically during sleep in the lower brain levels and thus send random signals to the cortex.
 The cortex then synthesizes a dream in reaction to these signals in order to try to make sense of why the brain is sending them.
 However, the hypothesis does not state that dreams are meaningless, it just downplays the role that emotional factors play in determining dreams.

 Contemporary cognitive psychology

 Research

 There is an extensive body of research in contemporary cognitive psychology devoted to mental activity that is not mediated by conscious awareness.
 Most of this research on unconscious processes has been done in the academic tradition of the information processing paradigm.
 The cognitive tradition of research into unconscious processes does not rely on the clinical observations and theoretical bases of the psychoanalytic tradition; instead it is mostly data driven.
 Cognitive research reveals that individuals automatically register and acquire more information than they are consciously aware of or can consciously remember and report.

 Much research has focused on the differences between conscious and unconscious perception.
-There is evidence that whether something is consciously perceived depends both on the incoming stimulus (bottom up strength) and on top-down mechanisms like Attention.
+There is evidence that whether something is consciously perceived depends both on the incoming stimulus (bottom up strength) and on top-down mechanisms like attention.
 Recent research indicates that some unconsciously perceived information can become consciously accessible if there is cumulative evidence.
-Similarly, content that would normally be conscious can become unconscious through inattention (e.g. in the Attentional blink) or through distracting stimuli like Visual masking.
+Similarly, content that would normally be conscious can become unconscious through inattention (e.g. in the attentional blink) or through distracting stimuli like visual masking.

 Unconscious processing of information about frequency

-An extensive line of research conducted by Hasher and Zacks has demonstrated that individuals register information about the frequency of events automatically (i.e., outside of conscious awareness and without engaging conscious information processing resources).
+An extensive line of research conducted by Hasher and Zacks has demonstrated that individuals register information about the frequency of events automatically (outside conscious awareness and without engaging conscious information processing resources).
 Moreover, perceivers do this unintentionally, truly "automatically", regardless of the instructions they receive, and regardless of the information processing goals they have.
 The ability to unconsciously and relatively accurately tally the frequency of events appears to have little or no relation to the individual's age, education, intelligence, or personality.
 Thus it may represent one of the fundamental building blocks of human orientation in the environment and possibly the acquisition of procedural knowledge and experience, in general.